Polina-Goroshko/improved_test_task/README.md

  --clientPort - write down yours (of a Linux-based virtual machine (a NFS-client)) if specified, if not - write down 22 (it is a default);
  --clientName - means a user on a Linux-based virtual machine (a NFS-client), but not root;
  --clientPassword - means a password of a user on a Linux-based virtual machine (a NFS-client).
- --clientIP - means an IP (vboxnet0) of a Linux-based computer (a NFS-server).
-There is a timeout (2 minutes) in the code after the main activity of each test fuction.
-It was made for the ability to check correctness of a test manually.
-During the timeout we can manually go to our virtual machine (a NFS-client) and check if a file is created or not, for example
  --log-file - means a file, where all logs will be stored